bivektor/lombokt/README.md

 or APIs targeted to Java especially for classes with many constructor arguments.

 In those cases, we either switch to Lombok and implement such classes in Javaor implement the Builder manually.
-Implementing Builders in Kotlin is indeed quite simple thanks to `apply` but it is still boilerplate and you can't make sure your builder works from Java unless you use it in your Kotlin code too or have tests for Java clients.
-This plugin makes sure Builder is correctly structured, checking your Builder class methods and their signatures so we can safely use Kotlin constructors in Kotlin code and still expect Java clients work through the Builder.
+Implementing Builders in Kotlin is indeed quite simple thanks to `apply` but it is still boilerplate when you have several properties

 ```Kotlin